-The Financial Action Task Force (“FATF”) has placed Turkey onto its list of countries subject to increased monitoring, the so-called “grey list”.
-Turkey was added alongside 22 other jurisdictions, for strategic deficiencies in its regime to counter money laundering, terrorist financing, and proliferation financing.
+The Financial Action Task Force ("FATF") has placed Türkiye on its list of countries subject to increased monitoring, the so-called “grey list”.
+Türkiye was added alongside 22 other jurisdictions, for strategic deficiencies in its regime to counter money laundering, terrorist financing, and proliferation financing.

 What Is the FATF?
 What Do They Do?

 The FATF is the global money laundering and terrorist financing watchdog, established in July 1989 by the G7 group of advanced economies to protect the global financial system.
 The FATF now has 39 member countries, including Türkiye, which has been a member since 1991.
 The FATF sets international standards to implement legal, regulatory, and operational measures to prevent organized crime, corruption and terrorism, and other threats to the integrity of the international financial system and aims to prevent the harm they cause to global society.